micaelpreis/rubyonrails-advertise-agency/README.md

 You can now check the application on your browser in [here](http://localhost:3000).

-#### How To Use The Application
+### How To Use The Application

 In order to use the application you need to follow the steps below:

-1. Put the three required files in the folder "/app/assets/csv/"
+1. If you want to change the files to be loaded, put them in the folder "/app/assets/csv/" and delete the other ones
 2. Start the application
 3. Go to [http://localhost:3000/](http://localhost:3000/}) and click on 'Load Data'